 The Irish Transparency Regulations specify minimum requirements for disclosure of periodic financial information and ongoing information by issuers whose securities are admitted to trading on a regulated market.
 Issuers of retail securities must prepare annual financial reports in the European single electronic format (ESEF) for financial years beginning on or after 1 January 2021 in accordance with the TD and the ESEF Regulation (Commission Delegated Regulation (EU) 2019/815).

 The SR requires that an originator, sponsor, original lender, or in the case of an NPE securitisation only and subject to certain conditions, the servicer (the retainer) holds, on an ongoing basis, a material net economic interest of not less than 5% in the securitisation for the duration of the transaction.
-This is satisfied where the retainer holds:
+This is satisfied where the retainer holds the following.

-Possible sanctions for contravention of the SR or Irish SR include:
+Possible sanctions for negligent or intentional contravention of the SR or Irish SR include:

-Sanctions may be imposed on regulated financial service providers under the Central Bank Act 1942 (as amended) for contraventions of the Irish SR. Criminal liability may also attach.
+Sanctions may be imposed on regulated financial service providers under the Central Bank Act 1942 (as amended) for contraventions of the Irish SR. Criminal liability may also attach to relevant parties.

 Periodic reporting is required under a number of measures detailed below.
 Financial reporting is required under Irish company law but falls outside this chapter’s scope.

 The SR imposes two quarterly (and monthly in the case of ABCP securitisations) reporting obligations.
 Firstly, issuers must provide information on underlying exposures.
 Secondly, issuers must provide an investor report containing: